richcooper95/crisis/docs/AWS-account.md

 ## Amplify

-The AWS Amplify is used to deploy the frontend code.
+AWS Amplify is used to deploy the frontend code.

 1. Install the AWS Amplify CLI using `sudo npm install -g @aws-amplify/cli`.
 1. Run `amplify configure` and follow the steps to create an IAM user for use by the CLI.
 Specify a profile name of `amplify` rather than accepting the default.